-When he will start kindergarten I will pick him up at 2:30 p.m. from school so we will spend the first 2 hours of the after-school schedule together.
+I was picking him up from school at 2:30 p.m. and we were spending the first 2 hours of the after-school schedule together.

 This 2-hour interval also includes school activities (like homework or projects) because I don’t want him to get too tired and be unable to focus on the activities.

 2. Play time (between 5 – 6:30 p.m.)